 STRATEGY RECOMMENDATION IMPACT ON LAND NEED Strategy 6.
 Increase Height Limits in Other Zones Recommended.
 To the extent that multifamily development is allowed/encouraged in other zones, it should be subject to the same requirements (see other strategies).
 Moderate.
 May make higher density projects more feasible, but no direct impact.
 Strategy 7.
-Reduce Off- Street Parking Requirements Requirements Requirements Recommended.
+Reduce Off- Street Parking Requirements Recommended.
 Community and decisionmaker concern about impacts.
 Minimal impact on land need.
 However, variances on a case-by-case basis would be appropriate for some developments - low income/senior housing in particular.
 Moderate.
 May make higher density projects more feasible, but no direct impact.
 Strategy 8.
 Allow Mixed Use Development in Other Zones Recommended.
 Mixed use development is generally allowed where appropriate in the City of Sisters.
 However, the City could go further in partnering with developers to encourage mixed use development.
-Moderate.
-Would also impact land need for non-residential uses.
+Low.
+There are few zones in Sisters that this would apply to, and those are generally best reserved for employment uses.
 Strategy 9.
 Encourage Mixed Use Development in the DC and/or HC Zone Recommended.
 Simply allowing mixed use development (as is the case in the DC zone currently) may not be sufficient to see residential development.
 The City can go beyond encouraging this type of development by actively seeking/partnering with developers to create mixed use developments in these zones.
 Moderate.
 May make higher density projects more feasible, but no direct impact.
 Strategy 10.
-Allow Residential-Only Projects at MFR Densities in the DC Zone I land use approval today.
-Sites in the DC zone have been identified.
-If 15 du/act, and up to XUD unit Strategy 11.
-Allow Duplexes as Outright Uses, Subject to Clear and Objective Standards in All Residential Zones 11.
-Allow Duplexes th Uses, Subject to to Creating middle housing in Sisters.
-Modest impact to land need in the short term due to lack of vacant residential land, but may be Strategy 12.
-Allow Triplexes, Quadplexes, and Cottage Clusters as Outright Uses in Residential Zones exes, Quadplexes, and to creating middle housing in Sisters.
-Modest impact to land need in the short term due to lack of vacant residential land, but may be Strategy 13.
-Adopt Policy Language to Support Infill Development Recommended.
-May be necessary as a policy basis for other items.
-Low impact on land need in the near term but may encourage infill and redevelopment over time.
-Moderate.
+Allow Residential-Only Projects at MFR Densities in the DC Zone Strongly Recommended.
+Significant impact on land need for multifamily units.
+Much of the City's MFR land is developed or has land use approval today.
+Sites in the DC zone have been identified (outside of the downtown pedestrian zone) and community support is likely high.
+High.
+Capacity for about 240 units (at 15 du/ac or more if combined with Strategy 2.
+Strategy 11.
+Allow Duplexes as Outright Uses, Subject to Clear and Objective Standards in All Residential Zones Recommended.
+This strategy would remove discretionary barriers to creating middle housing in Sisters.
+Modest impact to land need in the short term due to lack of vacant residential land, but may be developed as infill over time Moderate.
+Little vacant land in residential zones today; infill over time possible.
+A three percent increase in density due to middle housing would equal about 33 units of middle housing Strategy 12.
+Allow Triplexes, Quadplexes, and Cottage Clusters as Outright Uses in Residential Zones Recommended.
+This strategy would remove discretionary barriers to creating middle housing in Sisters.
+Modest impact to land need in the short term due to lack of vacant residential land, but may be developed as infill over time. (duplexes, triplexes, quadplexes, and , , , , Moderate.
 May make higher density projects more feasible, but no direct impact.